henryken/dataflow-secret-manager/README.md

-# dataflow-secret-manager
+# Dataflow Secret Manager

-Example of how to retrieve a secret from Secret Manager from Dataflow to initiate JDBC connection
+An example of how to access a secret from Secret Manager in Dataflow pipeline to configure JdbcIO connection.